UCL-ARC/Mutein/docs/yamlmake.md

 # YAMLmake Workflow Tool

 This markdown documents YAMLmake, a new workflow tool developed during the Mutein project.
 This is similar to Snakemake in that a config file documents each step in the pipeline in terms of input and output files, the shell command(s) to be run and also allows local or HPC execution.
 However YAMLmake config files are written in pure YAML rather than a mixture of YAML and Snakemake exhanced Python.
 YAMLmake also does not create a dependency graph working backwards from a target output file, rather the actions are carried out sequentially in the order they appear in the file.
-This makes it much simpler to deal with lists of input files that are not known in advance, the action simply globs then before it runs, whereas Snakemake requires a special checkpoint concept to handle this common situation.
+This makes it much simpler to deal with lists of input files that are not known in advance, the action simply globs them before it runs, whereas Snakemake requires a special checkpoint concept to handle this common situation.
 YAMLmake allows easy changing between local and qsub execution, whereas Snakemake requires a separate directive for each rule to make it run remotely, and these can break when a module is imported.
 YAMLmake tries to specify all input and output files using special placeholders which insert filenames from predefined lists or from filesystem globs executed just prior to running the action.
 It therefore does not use embedded Python functions to generate the file lists.

 ## Key aims